ayushwant/Boogy-Covid/README.md

 * It provides latest Covid Data of India & World.
 * It provides historical Covid Data of India and its all States.
 * It shows Comparision Graph of Covid Data.
-* It helps in analysing your self against Covid Symptoms.
+* It helps in analysing yourself against Covid Symptoms.
 * It provides latest Covid News.
 * It shows basic Advisory about Covid & connects to official WHO & GOV of India Websites.